SAP-archive/teched2021-DEV261/exercises/ex0/README.md

 | `SAP HANA Cloud`                          | `hana`                                                                                                   |
 | `SAP HANA Schemas & HDI Containers`       | `hdi-shared`                                                                                             |

-Chsose `Add x Service Plans` in case you had to select any of the above and choose `Save`.
+Choose `Add x Service Plans` in case you had to select any of the above and choose `Save`.

 ## Kyma runtime